UK Driving Test Fees Explained: Weekday, Weekend and Retake

 Is there a discount for low-income learners?

 No. DVSA does not offer income-based concessions on test fees, although some local councils and charities operate small driving-test grant schemes.
+Check your local council's adult education or transport pages.

 Can I get a refund if I am ill on the day?